Bulls vs. 76ers Player Props Betting Odds

-Player props are listed for DeMar DeRozan and Tyrese Maxey, among others, when the Chicago Bulls host the Philadelphia 76ers at United Center on Saturday at 8:00 PM ET.
+Player props can be found for Joel Embiid and DeMar DeRozan, among others, when the Philadelphia 76ers host the Chicago Bulls at Wells Fargo Center on Tuesday at 7:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!